Maccraft123/Cadmium/README.md

 Thanks @LoganMD for the logo

-# Cadmium, The state-of-the-art Linux distro for ARM Chromebooks
+# Cadmium, The state-of-the-art Linux distro for RISC laptops that I could get my hands on (atm only ARM Chromebooks)
 ### It also doesn't suck!

 ## Hardware support: